campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 So, when *Xenoblade Chronicles 3*'s players characters repeatedly chirp that they've "changed" by the game's conclusion, these proclamations ring hollow because the game hasn't given its audience any reason to believe it.
 In reality, they haven't changed one bit: they're the same logical, cool-headed people that they've always been.
 This makes *Xenoblade Chronicles 3*'s characters feel like walking plot devices, rather than relatable human beings.

 This is exacerbated by a wonky, uneven localization.
 At times, characters don't even properly respond to direct questions, and non-sequiturs are frequent throughout the game's script.
-It's almost as if the game's script was generated by an AI (or thrown through a Japanese-to-English translator program), rather than written by an actual person.
+It's almost as if the game's japanese script was thrown through a Japanese-to-English translator program and then slightly touched up, rather than organically written by a human being.
 It's most apparent when the game tries to wax philosophical, using strange metaphors and clunky phrasing that elicit wincing, rather than pondering.

 <div class="imageContainer">
   <img :src="'/xcflute.jpg'"/>